mdn/curriculum/curriculum/2-core/3-scripting/6-7-functions.md

 - Understand the purpose of functions — to enable the creation of reusable blocks of code that can be called wherever needed.

-- Understand that functions are used everywhere in JavaScript, and that some are built in to the browser, and some are user-defined.
+- Understand that functions are used everywhere in JavaScript, and that some are built into the browser and some are user-defined.

 - Understand the difference between functions and methods

 - Invoking a function.